-This property associates an instance of E12 Production with the instance of E99 Production Type, that is, the type of the things it produces.

-The production activity of the Volkswagen factory during 1949-1953 (E12) produced thing of product type Volkswagen Type 11 (Beetle) (E99) (Rieger, 2013)

-P186(x,y) \Rightarrow (\exists z) [E24(z) \land P108(x,z) \land P2(z,y)] '''

-P187 has production plan (is production plan for)

-This property associates an instance of E99 Product Type with an instance of E29 Design or Procedure that completely determines the production of instances of E18 Physical Thing.
+Domain: E12 Production Range: E99 Product Type Quantification: many to many (0,n:0,n) Scope note: This property associates an instance of E12 Production with the instance of E99 Production Type, that is, the type of the things it produces.
+Examples: • The production activity of the Volkswagen factory related to the "Standard limousine Type II" during 1949-1953 (E12) produced thing of product type Volkswagen Type 11 (Beetle) (E99).
+(Rieger, 2013) In First Order Lo gic: $P186(x,y) \Rightarrow E12(x)$ $P186(x,y) \Rightarrow E99(y)$ $P186(x,y) \Rightarrow (\exists z) [E24(z) \land P108(x,z) \land P2(z,y)]$ P187 has prod uction plan (is production plan for) Domain: E99 Product Type Range: E29 Design or Procedure Quantification: one to many (1,n:1,1) Scope note: This property associates an instance of E99 Product Type with an instance of E29 Design or Procedure that completely determines the production of instances of E18 Physical Thing.
 The resulting instances of E18 Physical Thing are considered exemplars of this instance of E99 Product Type when the process specified is correctly executed.
 Note that the respective instance of E29 Design or Procedure may not necessarily be fixed in a written/graphical form, and may require the use of tools or models unique to the product type.
 The same instance of E99 Product Type may be associated with several variant plans.

-• the production plans (E29) for Volkswagen Type 11 (Beetle) (E99) (Rieger, 2013)
+Examples: Volkswagen Type 11 (Beetle) (E99) has production plan the production plans for Volkswagen Type 11 (Beetle) (E29).
+(Rieger, 2013) In First Order Lo gic: $P187(x,y) \Rightarrow E99(x)$ $P187(x,y) \Rightarrow E29(y)$